How much can I get for my old iPhone?

 This creates a challenge, because while at the time of writing Apple hasn't announced pricing for the new models (it's curiously resistant to let prices slip ahead of launching phones for some odd reason) there's little doubt that they'll come with premium prices.
 We're slowly creeping upwards in the premium phone space, and it wouldn't be a total shock if the larger OLED-screened iPhone XS Max tips well towards $2,000 outright, if not in fact over it owing to the current weak Australian dollar.

 If you've got an existing iPhone that you own outright, you do have a way to lessen the sting of those no-doubt premium prices, by selling off your existing handset, or trading it in for value off the new phone cost.
 There's a number of ways to do this, with varying degrees of difficulty and reward as a result.

 Here's what you should consider, and what you're likely to get for your old iPhone if you choose to sell it.

 Condition and age are everything

 Before you start, you've got to be realistic about what you're likely to get for your handset.
-Apple prices its handsets on a storage and screen-size basis, so a 32GB iPhone 7 will be worth less than a 256GB iPhone 7 Plus.
-Beyond that, you've got to realistically assess the condition of your existing handset.
+First and foremost, you've got to realistically assess the condition of your existing iPhone.